How to Become a Preschool Teacher

 In public schools, preschool teachers must be licensed to teach early childhood education, which covers preschool through third grade.
 Requirements vary by state, but they generally require a bachelor’s degree and passing an exam to demonstrate competency.
 Most states require teachers to complete continuing education credits in order to maintain their license.

 Interpersonal skills.
-Preschool teachers must understand children’s emotional needs and be able to develop good relationships with parents, children, and coworkers.
+Preschool teachers must understand children’s emotional needs and be able to develop relationships with parents, children, and coworkers.